Jacqueline Hill: Biography

 Hill was orphaned as a toddler and brought up by her grandparents.
 She was taken out of school at the age of 14 to enable her younger brother to continue.
 She then worked at Cadbury's, which had an amateur dramatics society.
-She was encouraged to apply for, and was awarded, a scholarship at the Royal Academy of Dramatic Art, and entered RADA at the age of 16.
+She was encouraged to apply for, and was awarded, a scholarship at the Royal Academy of Dramatic Art, and entered RADA at the age of 19.
 Hill graduated in 1951.

 Hill made her stage debut in London's West End in The Shrike.
-Many more roles followed, including Fabian of the Yard and An Enemy of the People.
 In 1958 she married the director Alvin Rakoff, having the previous year appeared in his BBC adaptation of Rod Serling's American TV play Requiem For A Heavyweight.
 This production featured former bit-part actor Sean Connery; Hill had recommended that Rakoff cast him, because she believed Connery would be popular with female viewers.

 She was offered the part of Barbara Wright in Doctor Who, following discussions with producer Verity Lambert about the role.
 She had first met Lambert when they worked at ABC Weekend TV.

 Hill preferred the historical Doctor Who stories; her favourite serials were The Aztecs and The Crusade.
 Shortly after leaving the series in 1965 she gave up acting in order to raise a family, resuming her career in 1978.
 Her later TV credits included Tales of the Unexpected and the 1978 BBC Television Shakespeare version of Romeo and Juliet (as Lady Capulet), which was directed by her husband.

 In October 1980, she returned to Doctor Who in a guest role, portraying Priestess Lexa, leader of the religiously fanatical Deons, in the story Meglos.
 By this time the Doctor was played by Tom Baker.